 And then later never showed up.

-Lesson learned: Sometimes it’s better to make time for something in the moment that you know in your heart you will never get to later.
+Decorating mistakes lesson learned: Sometimes it’s better to make time for something in the moment that you know in your heart you will never get to later.

 Mistake #4 Underestimating the ceiling fan